mustafahasankhan/Google-Summer-of-Code-2022/README.md

 ## 😎 Blog

-I have not writen blogs regarding each stage of GSoC, but you'll find these two interesting and insightful.
+I have not written blogs regarding each stage of GSoC, but you'll find these two interesting and insightful.

 <div align="center">